 The decision maker usually has no power to revisit the visa cancellation decision, even if they have made a mistake.

-In some serious cases, an application for merits review is not possible and you’ll need to seek judicial review before a Federal Court judge.
+Although, in serious cases, an application for merits review is not possible and you’ll need to seek judicial review before a Federal Court judge.